DI Management Home > Utilities > Base64 utility for Windows

 Install

 To install, just copy the file base64.exe to a folder on your Windows PATH, for example C:\Windows.
 You may need administrator permissions to do this.
 We recommend you set up a C:\Bin directory for files like this.
+There is a separate executable compiled for a 64-bit platform, if you need one.

 See also hexdump